Michael K. Clifford: Early life

 Initially following his father's trade as a musician, Clifford converted to Christianity in his mid-twenties.
+His Dad was Irish Catholic and his Mother Jewish born in Shanghi.
 Contacts made through faith-based non-profit organizations introduced him to John Sperling and Brian Mueller, and he moved into the field of online higher education.
 Working as a fundraiser for faith-based organizations brought Clifford to the notice of Pat Robertson, and he co-managed Robertson's 1988 bid for the U.S. presidency.

 Career

 Michael K. Clifford's early business practices involved identifying and purchasing nonprofit colleges and converting them to for-profit institutions.
 He was also involved in the creation of the Jack Welch Management Institute.

 From 1999 to 2005, Michael Clifford was the president of TeleUniversity.
-This became Bridgepoint Education, and then was later sold to the University of Arizona.
+This became Bridgepoint Education, became the Forbes Business School, and then was later sold to the University of Arizona.

-In 2010, Clifford was profiled in the PBS documentary College Inc., which examined the effects of and failures surrounding the for-profit college industry.
+In 2010, Clifford was profiled in the PBS documentary College Inc., the highest rated Frontline in history, which examined the effects of and failures surrounding the for-profit college industry.